 - With the help of PHR systems, patients can share healthcare professionals the information they need right away, instead of undertaking a test again, this allows them to save money and cut down any unnecessary efforts.

-EMR, EHR, and PHR – The similarities
+EMR, EHR, and PHR – The Similarities

 Though the EMR, EHR, and PHR are different, they do offer some similarities among themselves.
-Here are few commonalities in these systems.
+Here are a few commonalities in these systems.

 - All are Data repositories